-Although the original Wall Street was released 23 years ago, Gordon Gekko remains one of the most iconic film characters of the last 30 years and it’s no surprise Oliver Stone would want to revisit one of his more famous creations.
+Although the original Wall Street was released twenty-three years ago, Gordon Gekko remains one of the most iconic film characters of the last thirty years.
+It’s no surprise Oliver Stone would want to revisit one of his more famous creations.
 What better way to reintroduce Gekko to the world than right now as our country continues to face tough economic times.
 And this is why the movie works so well.
 Gordon Gekko was a slime bag who constantly chanted “Greed is Good” in the original Wall Street, but like most movie villains, people loved him because he was such a bad ass.
 It’s ironic because you would think we’d hate someone like Gordon, especially now in these times.
-But throughout the film, Stone shows us that Gordon was nothing compared to the greed of Wall Street in 2008 with the character of Bretton James played brilliantly by Josh Brolin, the true villain of the film.
+But throughout the film, Stone shows us that Gordon was nothing compared to the greed of Wall Street in 2008 with the character of Bretton James, played brilliantly by Josh Brolin, the true villain of the film.

 What’s also great other than the acting is the film has a lot of memorable individual scenes.
-Much like his previous film W, Oliver Stone certainly isn’t subtle, but that just brought the intensity level up a notch.
-One of my favorite moments is when all the heads of the financial scene come together after shit has really hit the fan and stocks are tanking like crazy.
-It was like the meeting of the five families in the Godfather.
+Much like his previous film, W, Oliver Stone certainly isn’t subtle, but that just brought the intensity level up a notch.
+One of my favorite moments is when all the heads of the financial scene come together after crap has really hit the fan and stocks are tanking like crazy.
+It was like the meeting of the five families in The Godfather.
 Everyone is just freaking out.
 The tension here was great and there are many moments like this.

 Rating: 7.5 out of 10 (Very Good)